pavel-egorkin/Pospone-a-tab-Chrome-plugin/PRIVACY.md

 ### How we use the data
 - To reopen your saved tabs at the time you chose
-- To show your list of upcoming tabs and any recurring schedules
+- To show your list of upcoming tabs
-- To compute the next time for presets and recurring items
+- To compute the next time for presets
 - To optionally show a desktop notification when a tab wakes

 ### Permissions and why they are needed
 - `tabs`: read the current tab's URL/title to save it; open/close tabs when waking
-- `activeTab`: access the active tab when you click the extension
 - `storage`: save your schedules and settings locally
 - `alarms`: wake up at the right time
 - `notifications`: show a small notification when a tab reopens (optional)